 Exposure to diesel exhaust has been associated with decreased lung function and can also exacerbate the symptoms of asthma, bronchitis and pneumonia.
 This project will reduce human exposure to diesel emissions as well as the negative health effects associated with exposure.
-The yard tractors to be replaced under this project operate full-time within the South Coast air basin.
-The South Coast continues to face significant air quality challenges and remains in non-attainment for ozone and particulate matter.
-The South Coast is also designated by US EPA as an air toxics assessment area where much of the population is exposed to more than 2.0 $\mu g/m3$ of diesel particulate matter emissions.
+The marine and cargo handling equipment to be replaced under this project operates full-time within the South Coast air basin, which continues to face significant air quality challenges and remains in non-attainment for ozone and particulate matter.
+The South Coast is also designated by US EPA as an air toxics assessment area where much of the population is exposed to more than 2.0 μg/m3 of diesel particulate matter emissions.
 People living in the census tracts surrounding the Port of Long Beach face an increased risk of cancer, asthma, birth defects, and decreased lung function.